Last updated January 18, 2022

 Our facilities undergo intensified routine cleaning, disinfection, and ventilation.
 Air purifiers will be used in each teaching space and doors/windows will be opened when/where possible.

 We will minimize sharing of spaces and supplies between individuals and groups.
-Costumes will not be used in classes; singing will be distanced and solo only; snack breaks will be held outside when the weather permits.
+Costumes will not be used in classes; group singing will be minimized wherever possible; snack breaks will be held outside when the weather permits.

 Students/teachers exhibiting ANY symptoms will not be allowed to attend class/camp/rehearsal until they have been symptom-free for 24 hours and/or have a negative COVID test.